kanekop/future-cli/README.md

 This project is a single, self-contained `index.html` file, but it's packed with features to create a compelling and shareable experience.

 - **Realistic Terminal Interface**: A CLI-like environment simulated entirely in your browser, featuring a blinking cursor, colored output, and a familiar prompt (`$`).

+- **Intro Animation (NEW)**: When you first visit the page, an automated demo plays showing someone attempting to boot their future incorrectly:
+    - Auto-types `./boot_future.sh` with realistic timing
+    - Shows the error message and usage instructions
+    - Teaches new users what they need to do
+    - Takes about 3 seconds total, creating anticipation

 - **The Boot Command**: The core of the experience.
 Users must provide two critical flags to boot their future: